SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Introduction

+To address these limitations, we propose \textbf{\saferedirector}, a new plug-and-play unlearning framework that operates in the prompt embedding space and is non-invasive of the underlying diffusion backbone.
+Our key insight is that unsafe semantics in IGMs are distributed across embedding and model representations rather than isolated in individual tokens or components~\cite{iclr/basu2024localizing,xie2025erasing_survey}, which makes word-level, prompt-string-level, or parameter-level interventions fragile.
+By intervening directly in the prompt embedding space, \saferedirector can better handle paraphrased, obfuscated, or context-dependent unsafe prompts.
+Unlike raw-text prompt filters or prompt rewriting methods, \saferedirector performs token-level semantic intervention in the embedding space and further conditions the intervention on generation-time latent context.
+Importantly, all detection and redirection are performed externally, requiring no modification or retraining of the underlying diffusion model.
+This design enables rapid, plug-in deployment across compatible Stable Diffusion-family variants without modifying backbone parameters.
 Specifically, \saferedirector adopts a two-stage identify-then-redirect paradigm.
 In the detection stage, a lightweight classifier jointly analyzes the prompt embeddings and generation-time latent features, enabling robust detection of nuanced unsafe content.
 Upon detection, \saferedirector computes token-level semantic redirection, governed by three key factors: (1) a learned direction vector that projects unsafe embeddings toward the safe semantic region, (2) a mask predictor that localizes intervention to sensitive tokens, and (3) an adaptive scaling module that modulates the redirection strength for each token.
 This multi-modal, fine-grained design enables \saferedirector to provide precise and minimal intervention, effectively suppressing unsafe content while preserving benign semantics and image fidelity.